The Sohoku Team

 - Played by: Yoshitsugu Matsuoka (anime)

 A second-year bicycle club member at Sohoku.
 He doesn't talk much.
+Eventually becomes the vice-captain of the team in his third-year.

 - Adaptational Dye Job: Both hair and eyes, within both the manga and anime.
 In the his second year during the manga, he was depicted as having light brown hair, similar to the color in the anime, in his third year, he starts being drawn with blonde hair.
 Additionally, he has been draw with either blue and gold eyes, it varies often so his "official" eye color isn't stated, in the anime, his eyes are black.